 Trust is hard to earn, but how about maintaining them to thrive in this trust-based outsourcing relationship?

-- Maintain effective, regular, and open communication: Effective communication starts with clear and realistic expectations, regular iteration involvement, tailored project management, a wide range of formal and informal communication means, active discussion of emerging issues, and constructive resolutions proposals.
+- Maintain effective, regular, and open communication: Effective communication starts with clear and realistic expectations, regular iteration involvement, tailored project management, a wide range of formal and informal communication means, active discussion of emerging issues, and constructive resolution proposals.
 Besides, we should commit to transparency from both sides for good and bad issues with constructive feedback and motivation for improvement.

-- Commit to the consistency of delivery performance and quality: At the end of the day, the most crucial trust factor is based on how outsourcing companies could deliver working software in a high-quality and on-time manner.
+- Commit to the consistency of delivery performance and quality: At the end of the day, the most crucial trust factor is based on how outsourcing companies can deliver working software in a high-quality and on-time manner.
 The software development process is complicated and very likely to be different from the initial expectations.
 It’s where intuitively managing expectation skills come to help.
 Outsourcing companies need to clarify client requirements and expectations proactively and never promise what they can not deliver.

 - Build trustworthy personal relationships: After all, the relationship between clients and outsourcing partners should evolve or involve trustworthy personal relationships.
 Forming that kind of intimate relationship strengthens their business trust.
 We are all human, and people are more comfortable being transparent, open, and constructive to people they trust.
 In that case, issues are easier to be raised early before any significant incidents happen, which leads to a failed outsourcing partnership.